- JANUVIA is a prescription medicine used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.

 - fast heart beat

 - Serious allergic reactions.
-If you have any symptoms of a serious allergic reaction, stop taking JANUVIA and call your doctor right away.
-Your doctor may give you a medicine for your allergic reaction and prescribe a different medicine for your diabetes
+If you have any symptoms of a serious allergic reaction, stop taking JANUVIA and call your doctor right away or get emergency medical help.
+See question above “Who should not take JANUVIA?”.
+Your doctor may give you a medicine for your allergic reaction and prescribe a different medicine for your diabetes.

 - Joint pain.
 Some people who take medicines called DPP-4 inhibitors like JANUVIA may develop joint pain that can be severe.
 Call your doctor if you have severe joint pain